-Key components of a Phase-1 proposal are Science Goals, each of which, broadly speaking, encompasses one task the user wishes to perform e.g. an observation of a number of sources at a particular frequency at a particular resolution.
+Key components of a Phase 1 proposal are Science Goals, each of which, broadly speaking, encompasses one task the user wishes to perform e.g. an observation of a number of sources at a particular frequency at a particular resolution.
 Each Science Goal contains a number of pages, each of which covers a different aspect of the proposed observations, including the source list and the spectral setup.

-3.2 DDT proposals
+3.2 DDT Proposals

-It is possible to submit proposals for Director's Discretionary Time (DDT).
+The OT also allows the possibility of submitting proposals for Director's Discretionary Time (DDT).
 Unlike normal proposals these can be submitted at any time, but the user must ensure that the OT version used corresponds to the cycle that is currently being observed.
 For example, during the Call for Proposals for Cycle N, Cycle N-1 is currently being observed and thus the Cycle N-1 OT must be used to submit a DDT proposal.
+Within a particular cycle, DDT proposals can be submitted from the beginning of the actual observations for that cycle which is usually at the beginning of October.

 DDT proposals look different to normal proposals in that the colour bars at the top of each panel in the OT GUI have a different colour (red by default).
-The OT also tries to include at various places (the GUI's titlebar, various submission dialogues, etc.) that a DDT proposal is currently being viewed/worked on.
+The OT also tries to include at various places (the GUI's titlebar, various submission dialogue boxes, etc.) that a DDT proposal is currently being viewed/worked on.
+Proposal codes use letters for the subcycle field i.e. the first DDT proposal of Cycle 7 had the code 2019.A.00001.S.